Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 Burke had a signature wrestling move she called the alligator clutch.
-Burke credited this move for her success with wrestling.
+Burke credited her success in wrestling to this move.
 It is the one move she used to end the majority of her matches.
 It was a wrestling move that required speed and just the right timing.
 She would maneuver her opponent to be bent in an odd shape and then Burke quickly used her weight to pin them down.

-Mildred Burke was able to play herself in the movie Below the Belt which was released on November 26, 1981.
+Mildred Burke was able to play herself in the movie Below the Belt, which was released on November 26, 1981.
 Robert Alrich produced a movie called All The Marbles.
 It was released on October 16, 1981.
-Burke was able to serve as a wrestling advisor on Alrich's movie.
+Burke was able to serve as a wrestling advisor in Alrich's movie.
 Each of these films was critically acclaimed and focused on professional women's wrestling.

 © 2019 Readmikenow